tpmccallum/the_future_of_ethereum/the_future_of_ethereum.md

 ## Phase 2

 EVM state transition functionality will be introduced in Phase 2.
 Phase 2 will introduce functionality to create and manage accounts and contracts as well as transfer funds between shards and so forth.

+The subsequent phases 3, 4, 5 and 6 have plans to introduce:
+- a light client state protocol
+- cross-shard transactions
+- tight coupling with main chain security
+- super-quadratic or exponential sharding

 It is hoped that state transition changes and transaction executions will improve significantly due to the implementation of eWASM.
 There is a comprehensive [Ethereum 2.0 roadmap](https://github.com/ethereum/wiki/wiki/Sharding-roadmap#ethereum-20) which details each of the proposed phases.
 Please keep in mind that these specifications do change frequently and that the proof-of-concept algorithms and code repositories are under heavy construction.

 # Post Ethereum 2.0 innovation